estebanmunchjones2019/boost-angular-app-seo-article/README.md

    ## **Deploy our boosted app to Firebase**

-How to deploy our ‘/static’ build folder to Firebase?
+How to deploy our `/static` build folder to Firebase?

 First of all, create a project on Firebase.
 Let’s enter [here](https://firebase.google.com/).

-Then click on ‘Go to console’, on the top right corner:
+Then click on `Go to console`, on the top right corner:

 ![firebase homepage](image07.png)

-Now, let’s click on ‘add project’
+Now, let’s click on `add project`

 ![firebase console](image08.png)